 These days this railway system is a tourist attraction, visiting public paying a small fee for a return ticket so they can enjoy the ride on this rather novel train system and at the same time explore both parts of the twinned towns without having to walk or drive up the steep Cliffside road.

-This is the video I made of our visit to the twinned towns of Lynton and Lynmouth giving a peek at this rather unique twinned town and its unusual gravity fed water powered trains connection the two parts of these towns, Lynton on the cliff top and Lynmouth underneath by the sea.
+The video below shows the twinned towns of Lynton and Lynmouth and gives a peek at the gravity fed water powered trains that connects the two towns, Lynton on the cliff top and Lynmouth underneath by the sea.

 Location of Lynton and Lynmouth, Devon, England